jhwhenry/cpd/CPD_BR_Offline_522.md

 cpd-cli oadp client config set namespace=${OADP_PROJECT}
 ```

-## Preparation for the Online backup
+## Preparation for the Offline backup
 ### Check whether the services that you are using support platform backup and restore.
 ```
 cpd-cli oadp service-registry check \